top of page

 Another example is this burial register that records, on the second entry, the burial of a 10-month-old Albert Kingshott in Finchley, North London.
 The only problem is that I cannot find a person of that name, born around 1879, that is not already placed elsewhere in the tree with documentary evidence proving that they are not this person.
 So, once again, he sits alone on the tree waiting for information that will link him into the wider family.

 The third example is illustrated here.
 This is James Kingshott born circa 1811 but who died in 1849, two years before I would have been able to retrieve his birthplace from the 1851 census.
 James married Caroline Woods in Godalming, Surrey, England in 1836, again, just before civil registration in the UK would have provided me with his father's name!
 He certainly did all he could to make things difficult for me!
-This is his death certificate, which doesn't really help other than to confirm his approximate birth year.
+This is his death certificate, which doesn't help other than to confirm his approximate birth year.
 Click on the image to enlarge it.

 James Kingshott 1811-1849 Death Certific